Today I want to explore the implications of avatars as tools to express our lesser natures.

 This week in Game Design we focused on characters in games and read a selection from Scott McCloud’s “Understanding Comics.”
 In his chapter on the vocabulary of comics he discusses how we humans extend our selves through tools and using our awareness, bodies, and senses.
 He uses these examples below and later argues that when reading comics, comic artists use specific techniques so that the reader can see themself in the experience of the comic.
 Jesse expanded on this perspective by proposing that we may similarly project ourselves onto our avatars.

 A couple of weeks ago I kicked off this blog trying to lay some groundwork in addressing biases that game designers and players have, particularly related to characters.
-I think this week’s reading naturally extends this thought into the realm of player agency, action, and choice as enacted through game characters and avatars.
+I think this week’s class reading naturally extends this thought into the realm of player agency, action, and choice as enacted through game characters and avatars.

 There are a lot of ways that players enact disrespectful, insidious, evil, or mischievous instincts through games.
 Some games even promote this!
 For example, in the Fable games you are encouraged to consider the morality of your player and can see that your avatar changes through the good or evil of your choices.
-Many plyaers may choose to do evil just to see the horns that protrude from their head.
+Many players may choose to do evil just to see the horns that protrude from their head.